Belan-Mihail/cooking-blog/README.md

 - The main section of the page displays a form with various fields for updating the profile.

+## Create Profile Page

-- The header and footer sections are standard for the entire site.
+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page displays a form with various fields for creating profile.

 ### Wireframes